AnnikaV9/hcclient/README.md

 <br />

 ## Prerequisites <a name="prerequisites"></a>
-Either [Docker](https://docs.docker.com/engine/) or [Podman](https://github.com/containers/podman) is recommended.<br />
+Either [Docker](https://docs.docker.com/engine/) or [Podman](https://github.com/containers/podman) is recommended.
-The `tput` command (provided by ncurses) is an optional dependency that allows saving and restoring terminal contents.
 <br /><br />
 You can run the client directly without using a container, this requires python >= 3.10 and pip.
 You'll have to install pip dependencies locally or in a virtualenv.
+The `tput` command (provided by ncurses) is an optional dependency that allows saving and restoring terminal contents.

 <br />